Narodni-repozitar/nr-docs/README.md

       - add the person as an owner of all communities inside the repository
       - grants the person administration access to the repository, enabling the /administration interface
-7. To remove a repository owner:    (1)
+7. To remove a repository owner:    (note 1)
    - contact technical support to remove an owner, passing the email of the owner as it is in the user profile inside the repository.
    - technical support will run